Monash-King’s pathway opportunity

-- Bachelor of Laws Double degree (LLB/XXX); or
+- a Bachelor of Laws (Honours) Double Degree (LLB Hons/XXX); or

 If successful, you will begin your studies at King's in September/October.
-At that time you must have no more than four Law (4) elective units left to complete in your overall Monash qualification.
+At that time you must have no more than four general law elective units (24 credit points) left to complete in your overall Monash qualification.

-Your application must meet King's admissions standards for the LLM.
-Not all applicants will receive a course offer.
-Applications must include all your Monash unit results.
+Your application must meet the King's admissions standards for the LLM.

 Visit the King's LLM website to review admissions requirements and program details.

-*All students must have the equivalent of a completed undergraduate degree to be enrolled in a United Kingdom postgraduate qualification.
-Single degree LLB students are not eligible to apply based on this admission rule.
+All students must have the equivalent of a completed undergraduate degree to be enrolled in a United Kingdom postgraduate qualification.
+For this reason:

 King's will not: